 Grandma said: If you want luck in the New Year, you have to have pork on New Year’s Day.
 Who am I to argue with Grandma?
 Here’s my New Year’s day recipe inspired by the German side of my family, Instant Pot German Pot Roast with Mustard.
 In Germany this is a Senfbraten, or mustard roast, pork rubbed with mustard and cooked with onions, carrots, and thyme.
 I use my Instant Pot Pot Roast trick of cutting the roast into pieces – it cooks faster and more evenly.
 Other than that, it’s a standard pot roast; brown it to add a flavorful crust, sauté the onions, simmer in a little wine, add the roast and some broth, and cook with carrots until falling-apart tender.
 (You don’t have to add the carrots, but they’re my wife’s favorite part.
 I get asked a lot of pointed questions if there aren’t carrots.)
 Oh, and of course I made a side of Sauerkraut and Kielbasa – Grandma says you need pork AND sauerkraut for luck in the new year. …

+Instant Pot Day-After-Thanksgiving Turkey Carcass Southwestern Soup.
+Save the bones, and make this soup with hominy, beans, and chili powder.
 Did I remind you to save your Thanksgiving turkey carcass?
 No?
 Dang it, I slipped up this year.
 I hope you did save the bones, though, because here’s what to do with it.
 (I’ve got a spare carcass in my new freezer, so I can make another batch of soup in a month or so.)
 This is my day after Thanksgiving sorta-posole, a Southwestern style soup inspired by the cans of hominy in my pantry.
 Hey, Thanksgiving was busy, and I wanted an easy after-the-bird soup this year.
 While I was in the pantry, I grabbed a can of Ro-Tel tomatoes and a can of black beans and went to work.
 You have to be willing to get rough with the turkey carcass to fit it in a 6-quart pressure cooker; I break the backbone away from the breast to get it to fit.
-If you have an 8-quart cooker, you can just drop it in there.
-The key to this soup is the add-ins; I crumble tortilla chips into the bottom of the bowl, …
+If you have an 8-quart cooker, you can just drop it …

 Instant Pot Beef Goulash.
 Hearty Hungarian beef and paprika stew, ready in about an hour thanks to pressure cooking.